 For example, let's say your company makes custom kitchen cabinets.
 You're unlikely to rank for a short-tail term like "kitchen cabinets."
 There's just too much competition from large brands.
 However, it's much easier for you to write a blog post about the advantages of custom cabinets and rank for a search like, "Are custom kitchen cabinets worth the price?"

 Bottom line: use your blog to focus on long-tail keywords that will drive more and better traffic to your site.
+Blogging is one of the best tools available in your SEO services arsenal.

 8. Build your list of active subscribers